Australia vs India, day-night Test preview: Mithali Raj and Co brace for first pink-ball experience

 India squad: Mithali Raj (c), Harmanpreet Kaur, Smriti Mandhana, Shafali Verma, Punam Raut, Jemimah Rodrigues, Deepti Sharma, Sneh Rana, Yastika Bhatia, Taniya Bhatia (wk), Shikha Pandey, Jhulan Goswami, Meghna Singh, Pooja Vastrakar, Rajeshwari Gayakwad, Poonam Yadav, Richa Ghosh, Ekta Bisht.

-The day-night Test begins from Thursday at 10:00 AM on Sony Sports
+The day-night Test begins on Thursday at 10:00 AM on Sony Sports.

 Respond to this article with a post